 Well, today it’s a home to a wonderful fine dining restaurant, In de Waag.
 That historical setting, together with some 300 candles it’s illuminated with, made it a perfect restaurant for a romantic dinner in Amsterdam.

 Valentine’s dinner at In de Waag

-We had a three course dinner and have ordered different dishes, so we could also try each other’s food.
-And it was a good idea, because everything was so delicious.
-When the waiter brought us our starters he explained to us what they were made of.
-And it sounded a bit like a poetry to me (hmmm… or was I just in that overly romantic mode?).
-Marijan started with a North Sea Sole and I had an Italian dish, Vitello Tonato.
+We had a three-course dinner and have ordered different dishes, so we could also try each other’s food.
+And it was a good idea because everything was so delicious.
+When the waiter brought us our starters, he explained to us what they were made of.
+And it sounded a bit like poetry to me (hmmm… or was I just in that overly romantic mode?).
+Marijan started with a North Sea Sole, and I had an Italian dish, Vitello Tonato.

-After that we got our mains.
-I have continued with a sea food and had Ballotine of Salmon and Marijan ordered vegetarian dish, Puffed Beetroot.
-I loved so much how they’ve prepared sea food in different ways in my dish.
+After that, we got our mains.
+I have continued with seafood and had Ballotine of Salmon and Marijan ordered the vegetarian dish, Puffed Beetroot.
+I loved so much how they’ve prepared seafood in different ways in my dish.
 Both the presentation and the taste of our food was amazing.
-And that beautiful setting with some hearts decoration and candles on the table, just made a perfect romantic atmosphere.
+And that beautiful setting with some hearts, decoration and candles on the table just made a perfect romantic atmosphere.

 I’ve also tried, for the first time, wine made in the Netherlands.
-It was a red wine called Dornfelder from Thorn in Limburg area and it was really nice.
+It was a red wine called Dornfelder from Thorn in the Limburg area, and it was adorable.
 Different, but good different.
 I would definitely try it again.